devopsdays/devopsdays-web/utilities/docs/cancel-event.md

-# Updating devopsdays.org with a cancelled event
+# Updating devopsdays.org if you must cancel your event

 If you unfortunately need to cancel your event, there are a few changes you should make to get the website updated.
 Just deleting the event isn't a great idea; you want people who try to access the URL to know what happened.